apache/incubator-kie-kogito-runtimes/README.md

 To produce the distribution zips, build with `-Dfull`:

-    $ mvn -Dfull clean install
+    $ droolsjbpm-build-bootstrap/script/mvn-all.sh -Dfull clean install

-The distribution zips are in the directory's `*-distribution/target/`.
+The distribution zips are in the directory `droolsjbpm-build-distribution/droolsjbpm-uber-distribution/target`.

 If everything is perfect (tested by QA etc):